aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 {{% pageinfo color="info" %}}
-If you specify credentials in environment variables, the SDK will always use those credentials, no matter which profile you specify.
+If you specify credentials in environment variables, the SDK always uses those credentials, no matter which profile you specify.
 {{% /pageinfo %}}

 ### Environment Variables